Dead Son Rising

-Dead Son Rising is the sixteenth solo studio album by English musician Gary Numan, released on 15 September 2011 by Mortal Records.
+Dead Son Rising is the sixteenth solo studio album by the English musician Gary Numan, released on 15 September 2011 by Mortal Records.

 On 12 August 2011, The Quietus debuted a radio edit of the song "Dead Sun Rising" on their website.
 On 28 August 2011, the official Gary Numan website debuted a short "promo edit" of the video for the first single, "The Fall".
 After the album's release it spent only one week on the UK album charts, entering at number 87 but also reached number 5 in the German alternative albums chart.

 Overview

 Dead Son Rising grew out of a set of demos Numan had left over from previous projects, but as he explained: 'The original ideas that sparked off these songs are now barely visible.
 It's grown into another animal, something more experimental.'

 The album was co-written and co-produced by Numan with Ade Fenton (Numan's collaborator on his 2006 album Jagged).
 The tracks "We Are The Lost" and "Dead Sun Rising" both contain elements from a sci-fi fantasy story Numan had been writing over the previous few years.
 The album also includes two instrumentals, "Resurrection" and "Into Battle", showcasing some of the soundtrack-type material that Numan and Fenton had been working on recently.